In this new year, what’s the best piece of advice we can give you, the one best thing that will have a huge positive impact on your fathering.

 - A safe place to disclose personal issues and vent emotions.
 This is needed, but missing in many men’s lives.

 - Accountability.
 You might know how to be a good dad, but if you’re like many dads, you may need more accountability in how you’re living it out with your family.
 If you know you’ll be held accountable for your behavior, you’re likely to make better, wiser choices.

-For all these reasons, I believe a supportive small group is one of the best assets any dad can have.
+For all these reasons, a supportive small group is one of the best assets any dad can have.

-I can remember what happened in huddles when I played football: We gathered together, cheered our successes, spoke words of encouragement to each other, and strategized about how to succeed the next time.
-Then, we went and executed the plan and came back to the huddle … again and again and again.
-And throughout the game and the course of the season, we usually got better.
+Think about huddles in football: Teammates gather together, cheer their successes, speak words of encouragement to each other, and strategize about how to succeed the next time.
+Then, they go and execute the plan and come back to the huddle … again and again and again.
+And throughout the game and the course of the season, they get better.